-First published in 1996, the Engage Journal is the international journal of visual art and gallery education.
+First published in 1996, the Engage Journal is the international journal of engagement and participation.

-Now a twice-yearly online publication, the contents of each edition follow themes linked to the visual arts and education, chosen through an open-submission process.
-The Journal is edited by writer and curator Sarah Perks.
+Now a yearly online publication and podcast series, the contents of each edition follow themes linked to visual arts engagement and participation, chosen through an open-submission process.
+The Journal is edited by writer and curator Professor Sarah Perks.
 The Journal is governed by a voluntary Editorial Advisory Board.

 The Journal is accessed via Engage membership or annual subscription.
 Single issues of the Journal are also available for purchase.
 The Journal is online only, and digital engagement via comments is encouraged.
 The primary readership is Engage members, sector colleagues and academic communities.
 Selected articles and book reviews are available for open access on the Engage website.
 The Journal is not peer-reviewed.